 Your answer to this question depends on your reasons for getting involved in the stock market.
 Maybe you are happy with your current lifestyle and income and you are simply looking for an area to invest for your future, choosing the traditional way of stock investing and holding on over the long term through the good and the bad times.

 However, if you are keen to develop a system of investing and trading that can improve your lifestyle and allow you to profit from the share market with each passing year, regardless of market conditions, then it may pay you to look at the derivatives market, rather than just buying shares with the intention of profiting from capital growth.

-Derivatives are financial instruments which have another asset as the underlying base and there are numerous types available to the investor, such as futures, forex, warrants, CFD’s and Options, each with a varying degree of risk.
+Derivatives are financial instruments that have another asset as the underlying base and there are numerous types available to the investor, such as futures, forex, warrants, CFD’s and Options, each with a varying degree of risk.

-The benefit of derivatives is that although they provide you with exposure to shares, they deliver a leverage that cannot be achieved investing in shares alone.
+The benefit of derivatives is that although they provide you with exposure to shares, they deliver leverage that cannot be achieved investing in shares alone.

 When you buy shares you are relying on the market to rise, whereas when you trade derivatives, you can make money no matter which direction the market is trending in.
 And if you think this sound’s too good to be true and only something the institutional trader may do, then think again.

 Stock Options are one of the most widely used derivatives with a level of risk that can be easily managed, compared to some other forms of financial instruments that have grown in popularity over the last few years.